shoubhikraj/rdeditor-pyqt5/README.md

 # rdeditor
-Simple RDKit molecule editor GUI using PySide2
+Simple RDKit molecule editor GUI using PyQt5

+This is forked from https://github.com/EBjerrum/rdeditor, and uses PyQt5 instead of PySide2.

 ![rdeditor, the RDKit molecule editor](./Screenshots/Main_window.png)

 ## Installation